microprediction/building_an_open_ai_network/docs/feedback.md

 * Analytics India [Must read 2022](https://analyticsindiamag.com/must-read-ai-books-released-in-2022/)

-The [book](https://mitpress.mit.edu/9780262047326/microprediction/) is rated 5 stars by [all reviewers](https://www.amazon.com/Microprediction-Building-Open-AI-Network/dp/0262047322#customerReviews) on Amazon ... except for one doofus who admitted to not understanding anything.
+The [book](https://mitpress.mit.edu/9780262047326/microprediction/) is rated 5 stars by [all reviewers](https://www.amazon.com/Microprediction-Building-Open-AI-Network/dp/0262047322#customerReviews) on Amazon ... well almost.
+One doofus who admitted to not understanding anything but felt compelled to rate it anyway.
+Thank, dude.

 ### Reviewers and social media recommendations